When you are seen as powerful, people stop telling you the truth.

 When you are a leader there is usually a significant gap between who you actually are, and who you are seen to be by others.
 People idealize you or fear you, and you either don’t know it, or don’t know why.
 My job is to help fill that gap with truth and humor, jostle you out of your comfort zone and find what you can do to be more effective and inspiring.
 It’s not for the faint of heart.

-I’ve been told that I’m a lateral thinker who pushes the edges, engages with a sense of humor and can disrupt someone out of their comfort zone.
+As a leadership coach, I’ve been told that I’m a lateral thinker who pushes the edges, engages with a sense of humor and can disrupt someone out of their comfort zone.
 Wherever you are on your path, having someone alongside you as supporter or sparring partner who shines the light where you may not want to look is an invaluable asset.

 So why was I so surprised when it bit me?
 I’d love to challenge and support your thinking.
 The blog is whimsical but has powerful lessons on leadership.
 I’ve also curated videos and articles for you to learn more about what it takes to be a great coach or leader.